traefik/hub/WALKTHROUGH.md

 export ADMIN_TOKEN="XXX"
 ```

-With this token, it is possible to request the API :tada: :
+With this token, it is possible to request the API: :tada:

 ```shell
 curl -H "Authorization: Bearer $ADMIN_TOKEN" http://api.docker.localhost/weather